egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iii.
 What can you say about the adjacency matrices of two isomorphic graphs?

-Since the number of verticies, edges and connectivities are the same among these two the adjency matricies will be the same.
+Since the number of verticies, edges and connectivities are the same among these two the adjency matricies could be transformed to each other by reordering the rows or the columns.

 **10** Imagine we build a user-item collaborative filtering system to recommend to each user items similar to the items they’ve bought before.